 Each subtype corresponds to a particular enzyme that is missing or not working properly in the body’s process of breaking down heparan sulfate.

 In most of the world, Type A is the most common subtype, making up more than half of the cases.
 Types B and C are less common, and Type D is the rarest.

 Type A is typically considered the most-severe subtype of Sanfilippo.
 This means that most people with Type A have a rapidly-progressing form with earlier loss of abilities, such as talking and walking, and an earlier age of death.
 Type B may progress somewhat less rapidly, on average.
 Types C and D have more variable progression rates, but most persons tend to retain skills longer than in A and B.

 One family’s story

 This video is the story of Eliza O’Neill and her family.
-It’s a story similar to the one every Sanfilippo families experiences.
+It’s a story similiar to the one every Sanfilippo family experiences.
 Please take a moment to watch.